JupiterJesus/SwitchManager/SwitchManager/Readme.md

 Update #3 -> 0x30000 = 196608 in decimal
 Update #4 -> 0x40000 = 262144 in decimal
 '''
 You can see how the version system makes much more sense in hex.
-However, CDNSP started the naming convention in decimal, unfortunately, so I'm following it.
+However, CDNSP started the naming convention in decimal, unfortunately, so I'm following it, and the CDN expects versions in decimal format as well.

 For each rom found on your system whose ID matches an existing title, the Rom Path of the title is set to the path of the rom file, the State is set to Owned and the file size is calculated by the file on disk.